Boissière station: Platforms

 Boissière is a station of standard configuration.
 It has two platforms separated by the metro tracks and the vault is elliptical.
-The decoration is of the style used for most metro stations, the light canopies are white and rounded in the Gaudin style of the 2000's metro revival, and the bevelled white ceramic tiles cover the walls, tunnel exits and corridor outlets.
+The decoration is of the style used for most metro stations, the light canopies are white and rounded in the Gaudin style of the 2000s metro revival, and the bevelled white ceramic tiles cover the walls, tunnel exits and corridor outlets.
 The vault is painted white.
 The advertising frames are metallic, and the name of the station is inscribed in Parisine font on enamelled plates.
 The seats are Motte style in green.

 Bus connections

 The station is served by lines 22, 30 and 82 of the RATP Bus Network.